redbeansoupy/Auto-Nightvision-LLIE/README.md

 The way that we were able to successfully run Retinexformer involved reflashing the Jetson with a prebuilt image with Ubuntu 20.04 installed.
 Please consider backing up your files or manually upgrade to Ubuntu 20.04, but this was only tested using the prebuilt image.
 This also **does not use conda**.

+It is **not** recommended to use the requirements.txt file to install dependencies because OpenCV has a very specific installation process.
+It is provided for reference only.

 Last tested February 11th, 2025

 ## Quickstart